USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 > aqExample\_SO4\_scatterplot.pdf

 A brief summary of each of the C-shell scripts, with example plots from each script, is given below.
+To view the html files, you'll need to follow the link, click on "view raw", then save the page as an html file.
+You'll then be able to view the interactive html plot.

 **run\_boxplot.csh** ([Example Plot](./images/aqExample_PM_TOT_aqExample_boxplot_all.png))
    - Creates a box plot of model-obs quartiles